Peer Reviewed Publications

 Start-Up and Research Dissemination Grants ($18,250), Edwards School of Business and University of Saskatchewan, 2010-2011.

 All research grants noted above have been administered through a university.
-With the exception of the contracts listed below, the only personal payments received from organizations outside my employing universities have been as direct reimbursement for actual research and travel costs related to invited presentations or specific projects where I maintain academic freedom over the content of the presentations and associated publications.
+With the exception of the independent contracts listed below, the only personal payments received from organizations outside my employing universities have been as direct reimbursement for actual research and travel costs related to invited presentations or specific projects where I maintain academic freedom over the content of the presentations and associated publications.
 I do not generally accept payment for invited presentations, and instead prefer that organizations make a charitable donation.
-On occasion, organizations present small gifts of appreciation, normally valued at no more than $100.
+On occasion, organizations present small gifts of appreciation for these presentations, normally valued at no more than $100.
 I make efforts to disclose all sources of research funding for specific projects on relevant publications.

 Paid Contracts for Additional Duties Outside a University: Filene Research Institute: Research Fellowship, 2016-2018 ($12,000 USD); Canadian Credit Union Association: Review of Board Training Modules, 2018 ($1,500 CDN), 2019 ($3,375 CDN)